felipebravom/AffectiveTweets/README.md

 * __Emotion Intensities in Tweets__.
 Saif M. Mohammad and Felipe Bravo-Marquez.
 In Proceedings of the Joint Conference on Lexical and Computational Semantics (*Sem), August 2017, Vancouver, Canada.

 You should also cite the papers describing any of the lexicons or resources you are using with this package.
-The corresponding references can be found on the links provided along with each feature description.
+The corresponding references can be found through the links provided below.

 ### Filters